Relationships grow on communication. Like everything else on the farm, they suffer when neglected.

 Communication is important in relationships with partners, children, other family members, work colleagues and friends.
 It allows us to share interests, aspirations and concerns, to support each other, to organise our lives and make decisions, and to work together in caring for children.
 Most of us can learn how to communicate more effectively.
 A relationship counsellor can help if communication is difficult or breaks down.

 Never underestimate the value of having a conversation.
 However, communication is not always only about talking—listening is just as important.
-Taking some time out of our busy day to listen— uninterrupted—to someone who might be doing it tough can have enormous benefit.
+Taking some time out of our busy day to listen—uninterrupted—to someone who might be doing it tough can have enormous benefit.
 Be patient, avoid judgement and recognise that everyone experiences stressful situations differently.

 Find out more about this topic on Better Health Channel

-References used for this topic page
+References used for this topic

 More information: